The importance of smallholders

-Working with independent mills and the networks of smallholder farmers they buy from is a major opportunity to improve practices and increase the visibility of our supply chain.
+Working with palm oil mills and the networks of independent smallholder farmers they buy from is a major opportunity to improve practices and increase the visibility of our supply chain.

 In 2017, we began a pilot of our Farm Start for Palm programme in Riau province, Indonesia.
 This aims to give smallholders the knowledge and resources they need to commit to the principles of no deforestation, no development of peat and no exploitation, while increasing their profitability.

 In its first year, the programme mapped nearly 4,000 smallholdings supplying one independent mill and began sustainable agriculture training with nearly 600 smallholder farmers.